Best Indiana Debt Relief, Consolidation and Settlement Programs

 You May Not Owe The Debt, Once Disputed With Validation

-Millions of dollars in delinquent credit card debt ends up getting forgiven and in many cases proven to be invalid and legally uncollectible every single year.
+Millions of dollars in delinquent credit card debt gets forgiven or, in many cases, proven to be invalid and legally uncollectible every single year.
 A legally uncollectible debt is one that you don’t have to pay, and it can no longer legally remain on your credit report.
 It’s hard to imagine, but often debt collection companies can’t prove a debt is valid.
-This is not because you didn’t spend the money, it’s due to their inability to provide proof that the debt is valid, by providing complete records and proof that what they claim a person owes is 100% accurate.
+This is not because you didn’t spend the money; it’s due to their inability to provide proof that the debt is valid, by providing complete records and evidence that what they claim a person owes is 100% accurate.

 Credit Card Debt Relief (Indiana Program Example)

 This client used the validation program to resolve this credit card account.
 The alleged balance was $18,600.
 Once disputed with validation, the collection agency quickly turned around, agreeing to stop collection on the debt and remove it from the consumer’s credit report immediately.

 The collection agency could not prove that the account was valid.
 Collection agencies often don’t have all of the documentation that a validation program requests and that federal law require them to maintain in their office.
 For example, debt validation requests that the debt collection company provides the original agreement that the consumer signed when initially applying for the credit card.
 If the collection agency can’t produce this document, the debt becomes legally uncollectible (invalid).

 Perhaps, the collection agency couldn’t prove the amount was valid that they claimed the consumer owed.
 Often, collection agencies add in unauthorized fees to the balance that you never agreed to, where now they could not prove the debt is valid even if they attempted to.